SweetieTurnip/Postoffice-simulation/README.md

 # Post office simulation

 This program simulates a customer-clerk system where customers interact with clerks through shared memory and semaphores.
 It allows customers to enter an office, request a service, and be served by available clerks.
+Was made for a second IOS project to practice multiprocess programming.

 ## Features